antonxy/rep-ros-i/rep-ixxxx.rst

-Whenever subsequent message definitions refer to this header, its contents (named fields and their types) should be considered to be part of the definition, and the value of the ``length`` field should reflect the total number of bytes in the defined message.
+Whenever subsequent message definitions refer to this header, its contents (named fields and their types) should be considered to be part of the definition, and the value of the ``length`` field should reflect the total number of bytes in the defined message including the header but excluding the length itself.

+Comm type values:

+- 1 for asynchronous publication
+- 2 for synchronous service request
+- 3 for synchronous service reply

+Reply code values:

+- 0 invalid (reply code is only valid for synchronous service reply messages)
+- 1 for success
+- 2 for failure

 Basic Profile
 -------------